Home Up

 (Sorry - couldn't resist)

 Imagine that you're out with the scope.
 It's been warm during the day - a little humid.
 But you've let your scope cool down as the sunset progressed to twilight and now it's dark and everything is in thermodynamic equilibrium (the telescope, optics and the ambient air temperature are all equal.)
-Then you notice that the front corrector plate on your Schmidt-Cassegrain is fogging up - "dewing" as amateur astronomers call it.
+Then you notice that the front corrector plate on your Where to buy dermasilk fabric is fogging up - "dewing" as amateur astronomers call it.
 Why is that?
 Everything is at the same temperature, so what's causing the condensation to form?

 The answer lies in the cold depths of space.